wu-lee/rushkoff-archive/docs/_articles/interview-douglas-rushkoff.md

 **This narrative that you began talking about, about a journey and the individual experience, for a long time people in churches have really criticized that and said, “You can't just do that.
 You have to be in a particular community that meets at particular times.
 That's the Religious aspect of the experience.”
 Do you think that needs to be recovered in some way?**

-system.
-There's a lot of individuals I could point to: any

-older person who, rather than spending time saving It's gonna be hard.
-I mean, my old high school friend money for their retirement, they spend their time Aaron Sorkin is the last of the great story tellers, but helping take care of their grandkids, it's because they when I look at his latest and greatest newest shows, understand that they're going to have a community that “Newsroom” or something, it's nostalgia.
-It's nostalgia takes care of them when their time comes.
-When you for an era when those things make sense, where that invest your time and energy into other people, rather emotional arc makes sense.
-Life so does not work like than into these abstract instruments, whatever they that.
-So I would say, "No." If anything, we move into a are, you end up being present-focused. kind of meta-appreciation of these kinds of stories.
+It's gonna be hard.
+I mean, my old high school friend Aaron Sorkin is the last of the great story tellers, but when I look at his latest and greatest newest shows, “Newsroom” or something, it's nostalgia.
+It's nostalgia for an era when those things make sense, where that emotional arc makes sense.
+Life so does not work like that.
+So I would say, "No." If anything, we move into a kind of meta-appreciation of these kinds of stories.

-The whole problem for anybody in the church business What are the kinds of experiences that you see is that we've moved from a kind of centripetal culture to people reaching out for and trying to have?
+**What are the kinds of experiences that you see people reaching out for and trying to have?**

-a centrifugal one, a one where central institutions,

-guiding lights, used to attract us and now they repel us.
 It depends on the people.
-People are mostly flailing in the best of cases, your object is to create a series of around now, looking at everything but one another for a prime tones that other people would resonate with in sense of connection.
-So they're looking to websites and their own little groups or for them to feel about wh tweets and all this crap, all this electronic stuff.
-They're they're doing with you as a little group in itself. desperately trying to catch up with what they think is the moment, because they don't have any sense that What if we imagined the local religious community they are is where it's at.
+People are mostly flailing around now, looking at everything but one another for a sense of connection.
+So they're looking to websites and tweets and all this crap, all this electronic stuff.
+They're desperately trying to catch up with what they think is the moment, because they don't have any sense that they are is where it's at.

 as a platform on which individuals and groups or